smlatic/smlatic/README.md

 👋 Hi!
 I'm a professional with a background in surveying and a strong passion for IT, particularly in Python and experimenting with new AI tools like language models.
-Currently, I'm working at Ocean Infinity, a tech company that's revolutionizing marine operations for greater sustainability.
+Currently, I'm working at Ocean Infinity, a tech company trying to achieve remote operations at sea.

 🔧 My IT-projects are mostly a hobby, but some have made it to implementation.
 Some of them are: